Go to page content

 A persistent cough and wheezing

-Typical cystic fibrosis symptoms include a persistent cough with thick sputum that is difficult to cough out.
-Patients also experience wheezing and breathlessness on performing exercise.
+Typical cystic fibrosis symptoms and causes include a persistent cough with thick sputum that is difficult to cough out.
+Patients also experience wheezing and breathlessness while performing exercise.
 Repeated lung infections are prone in patients with cystic fibrosis.

 Inability to gain weight and stunted growth